fishsciences/artemis_methods/intro/estimating_eDNA.md

 extraction, but they have the same effect on Cq (namely, increasing variability).

+-->

-We addressed these issues by creating the `artemis` package for R. In `artemis`, we implement a model which directly estimates the effect of the predictors on the latent (unobserved) variable, eDNA concentration.
-This is accomplished by linking eDNA concentration to the observed response via the standard curve parameters.
-The goal of this paper is to introduce this truncated latent variable model in the analysis of eDNA data, and to compare its performance to several other commonly-used modeling approaches in the field: occupancy modeling for deriving the probability of detection, and binomial regression (beta-binomial, negative binomial, and logistic regression).
+We addressed these issues by creating the `artemis` package for R. In `artemis`, we implement a model which directly estimates the effect of the predictors on the latent (unobserved) variable, [eDNA].
+This is accomplished by linking [eDNA] to the observed response via the standard curve parameters.
+The goal of this paper is to introduce the censored latent variable models in the `artemis` R package, and demonstrate how `artemis` can be used in the analysis of eDNA data.
+We compare the performance of `artemis` to several other commonly-used modeling approaches in the field: linear and binomial regression (beta-binomial, negative binomial, and logistic regression).